 “He kept restating everything that Ms. Cassellius had already said,” she said.

 A BPS spokesman did not comment on whether Cassellius would honor the students’ demands, but sent a statement affirming the district’s commitment to completing the renovation of the science lab and storage room.

 “The BCLA/McCormack merger is a key component of the BuildBPS initiative to help expand access to modern educational facilities and provide clear, predictable education pathways for Boston Public Schools (BPS) students,” the statement read in part.
 “BCLA and McCormack educators were heavily involved in the design of the first phase of the renovation project for the McCormack building, which is currently out to bid and is expected to be completed in Fall 2022.”

-Two BCLA teachers resigned from the redesign committee in protest of the district’s refusal to take into consideration the demands of students and teachers in their school community.
+Two BCLA teachers have resigned from the redesign committee in protest of the district’s refusal to take into consideration the demands of students and teachers in their school community.

 BCLA senior Camily Landestoy said she doesn’t think the school should move from Hyde Park until BPS includes an auditorium, gym and sufficient class space in its renovations.

-“I’m ok with merging,” she said.
+“I’m OK with merging,” she said.
 “It’s the circumstances under which we’re merging that concern me.
 I don’t think we should leave.”